frigal001/Functions-Birds-Convergence/README.md

 ``` r
 fct_phy_colo_spe_nnd_turn
 ```
-This function is used to calculate $$MNTD_turn$$ between archipelagos with the reconstructed trees from the simulations
+This function is used to calculate _MNTD~TURN~_ between archipelagos with the reconstructed trees from the simulations
 ``` r
 fct_nnd_turnover
 ```
-This function is used to calculate _MNTD~turn~_ between archipelagos with the reconstructed traits from the simulations
+This function is used to calculate _MNTD~TURN~_ between archipelagos with the reconstructed traits from the simulations
 ``` r
 fct_age
 ```